facebookresearch/hydra/website/README.md

 $ corepack pnpm start
 ```

+This regenerates `src/data/landscape.json` from the canonical Landscape
+decisions in `../tools/landscape/data/decisions.json` before starting the
+development server.
+Edit the decisions rather than the generated JSON.

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

 ### Build